lollar/haskell-book/chapter_notes/Chapter1.md

 - The follwoing are not because there's one or more free variables:
 1. `$y.x` --| Here y is bound but x is free
 2. `$x.xz` --| z is free

+### 1.9 Divergence

+Not all reducible lambda terms to a beta normal form, sometimes they diverge.

+Divergence means that the reduction process never ends.

+#### Omega that diverges
+1. ($x.xx)($x.xx)
+x in the first lambda's head becomes the second lambda.

+2. ([x := ($x.xx)|xx)
+Using [var := expr] to denote what x has been bad to.

+3. ($x.xx)($x.xx)
+Substituting ($x.xx) for each occurence of x.
+We're back to where we started and this reduction process never ends - we can say omega diverges.

+This matters because terms that diverge don't produce an answer or meaningful result.